May 18, 2017 | Written by: Barbara Gorrini, Client Executive

 The app transforms the tourist experience, providing visitors with interactive tours of the cathedral and access to enhanced content, including a 360-degree interactive map of the Milan skyline.
 During the first week of Expo 2015, users downloaded the app more than 800 times, and it maintained an average rating of five stars, exceeding even our expectations.
 It set the stage for an extremely successful first three months with a total of 15,000 downloads.

 The app uses real-time location information to make sales suggestions and drives potential donors to our Get Your Spire fund-raising campaign.
-Recently, we incorporated The Weather Company data for IBM Bluemix API into the app.
+Recently, we incorporated The Weather Company data into an API for IBM Cloud.
 This added functionality collects weather data and sends a push notification to app users whenever they are near the cathedral and conditions are favorable for an excursion to the Duomo Terraces.

 Seeing the Duomo di Milano in a modern way